An easy frugal meal planning system to keep your grocery budget low. Try this step by step guide to planning frugal meals!

 Many stores offer digital coupons on their app or website.
 Just ‘clip’ them digitally, and they come off automatically at checkout when you use your reward card.

 There are also printable coupons online that many stores accept.

 Know anyone who gets the newspaper?
 Ask them to save you whatever coupons they don’t plan to use.

 Cash back apps like Ibotta and Fetch are a good way to earn cash back on your purchases.

 That cash back amount adds up, and you can use it for free gift cards, or even money sent to your PayPal account.

-Click HERE to get a $10 welcome bonus through Ibotta!
-(Signing up on the app instead?
-Use code uwhaflc to receive your bonus.)
+Be sure to sign up for the Ibotta app (and get a $20 welcome bonus!) before you go shopping.
+Signing up on the app instead?
+Use code uwhaflc to receive your bonus.

 Use code UGY82 to receive 2000 bonus points when you download the Fetch app.